Stanford marshmallow experiment: Detailed procedure

 The procedures were conducted by two experimenters.
 There was an opaque cake tin presented on a table in the experimental room.
 Under the cake tin, there were five pretzels and two animal cookies.
 There were two chairs in front of the table; on one chair was an empty cardboard box.
 Near the chair with the empty cardboard box, there were four battery operated toys on the floor.
 The experimenter pointed out the four toys before the child could play with the toys.
 The experimenter asked the child to sit in the chair and then demonstrated each toy briefly, and in a friendly manner said they would play with the toys later on.
 Then the experimenter placed each toy in the cardboard box and out of sight of the child.
 The experimenter explained to the child that he needed to leave the room, and if the child ate the pretzel, the experimenter would return to the room.
 These instructions were repeated until the child seemed to understand them completely.
 The experimenter left the room and waited for the child to eat the pretzel – they repeated this procedure four times.

-Then the experimenter returned to the experimental room and opened the cake tin to reveal two sets of rewards (in the form of edibles): five pretzels and two animal crackers.
+The experimenter returned to the experimental room and opened the cake tin to reveal two sets of rewards (in the form of edibles): five pretzels and two animal crackers.
 The experimenter asked the child which of the two they preferred.
 Once the child chose, the experimenter explained that the child could either continue to wait for the more preferred reward until the experimenter returned, or the child could stop waiting by bringing back the experimenter.
 If the child stopped waiting then the child would receive the less preferred reward and forgo the more preferred one.
 Depending on the condition and the child's choice of preferred reward, the experimenter picked up the cake tin and along with it either nothing, one of the rewards, or both.
 The experimenter returned either as soon as the child signaled him to do so or after 15 minutes.